The 30-Day Password Elimination Plan for Workforce Identity

 Activities

-• Modern systems like FIDO2/WebAuthn compliant passkeys provide phishing resistance and superior UX compared to passwords
+- FIDO2/WebAuthn passkeys provide phishing resistance and better UX than passwords

-• Integrate systems that can issue Verified Credentials for identity, role, and entitlement assertions
+- Integrate systems that issue verified credentials for identity, role, and entitlement

-• Users store cryptographic identities and verified claims securely (e.g., digital wallets or enterprise credential stores)
+- Users store cryptographic identities and verified claims securely

-Outcome: A working environment where authentication and identity claims are based on cryptographic proof instead of passwords.
+Outcome: Authentication and identity claims based on cryptographic proof instead of passwords.

 Day 22–28: Measure, Adjust, and Report

-Objective: Evaluate early outcomes, refine policies, and document value.
+Objective: Evaluate outcomes, refine policies, and document value.

 Metrics to Track